Yn0ga/PressureUp/README.md

 -----

 Just download and run exploit.ps1

-By default, the exploit will download and run powercat (https://github.com/besimorhino/powercat) in listening mode (port 6666).
+By default, the exploit will download and run powercat (https://github.com/besimorhino/powercat) in listening mode (port 6666) under the NT AUTHORITY \ SYSTEM account.
-You can also specify your own payload to download and run
+You can also specify your own payload to download and execute.

 Optional arguments
 ------------------